 Striped dolphins are usually found in tight, cohesive groups of about 25 to 100 individuals and have been observed breaching, jumping, and leaping over 20 feet above the surface of the water.
 They display a unique behavior called roto-tailing, when the animal leaps high out of the water and vigorously rotates its tail while airborne.

 Striped dolphins in the United States are not endangered or threatened.
-Like all marine mammals, they are protected under the Marine Mammal Protection Act.
+Like all marine mammals, they are protected under the Marine Mammal Protection Act (MMPA).
 NOAA Fisheries is committed to conserving striped dolphins, and our scientists and partners use a variety of innovative techniques to study and protect this species.

 Striped dolphins are abundant and widespread in offshore U.S. waters and throughout the world.
 NOAA Fisheries estimates population size for striped dolphin stocks in its stock assessment reports.

 Male striped dolphins can reach lengths of about 9 feet and weigh up to 350 pounds, while females can reach up to 8 feet and 330 pounds.
 They have a small to medium-sized, robust, sleek body with a long, defined rostum and round forehead (known as a melon).
 This species has 43 to 50 pairs of small, sharp, conical teeth in the upper and lower jaws.
 Their dorsal fin is hooked, tall, and located mid-back.

 Striped dolphins are known for their distinct and striking coloration pattern, which includes bold, thin stripes that extend from the eye to the flipper and another set of stripes down the side of the body to the anal region.
 This unique coloration distinguishes the striped dolphin from other cetacean species and is the origin of its common name.